sourcetoad/react-native-sketch-canvas/README.md

 ---

-The `initialPaths` prop allows you to pre-load paths into the canvas when it becomes ready.
+The `initialPaths` prop allows you to preload paths into the canvas when it becomes ready.
 This feature uses native batch processing for optimal performance, making it ideal for loading saved sketches or collaborative drawing sessions.

 ### Usage